msillano/TuyaUIweb/README.md

 - _For problems regarding the code and operation of TuyaUIweb, open an 'issue' here._
 - _For more general questions regarding Tuya, SmartLife (Tuya smart), and TuyaUIweb, which may also interest other users, please post in the group [Tuya and Smart Life Italia](https://www.facebook.com/groups/tuyaitalia)_

+Thank you for your interest in TuyaUIweb m.s.